The 10 Best Songs of 2020

 2. “WAP,” Cardi B feat.
 Megan Thee Stallion

-Few rappers today have the cultural cache of Cardi B, New York’s resident firebrand and hitmaker, and Megan Thee Stallion, Atlanta’s ebullient star.
-Together on WAP, they released a song that shook up the charts and, with its celebratory, explicit and uproariously creative lyrics, drummed up both controversy and conversation around sexuality and even sexual health.
-As a track, WAP is simple yet effective: a juicy bassline and looping backing vocal underlay Cardi and Megan trading verses, with barely a break to catch a breath: the momentum is infectious.
+Few rappers today have the cultural cache of Cardi B, New York’s resident firebrand and hitmaker, and Megan Thee Stallion, Houston’s ebullient star.
+Together on “WAP,” they released a song that shook up the charts and, with its celebratory, explicit and uproariously creative lyrics, drummed up both controversy and conversation around sexuality and even sexual health.
+As a track, “WAP” is simple yet effective: a juicy bassline and looping backing vocal underlay Cardi and Megan trading verses, with barely a break to catch a breath.
+The momentum is infectious.
 But more than anything, it’s their shared sense of humor, playfulness and eyebrow-raising delight that make the song one of the year’s surprising joys.—RB

 1. “People I’ve Been Sad,” Christine and the Queens